mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 ### $graphLookup Introduction

 By now, you've probably already realized that *MongoDB* offers a *flexible data model*.
 Documents can be of different *shapes and forms* and organized in such a way that it reflects both application *dynamic data structures and scalability requirements*.
+We can have very *flat root level only fields* on our documents.

 ```javascript
 {